 - Balance them on your head, or the back of your hand, while walking along a rope

 - Throw them and mark how far they landed, trying on each turn to throw them further

 - Crawl with a beanbag balancing on your back

 - Throw and catch a beanbag

-- Play bean bag toss (cornhole game) with a
+- Play bean bag toss (cornhole game)

 Here are more bean bag activities to try.